 You are cordially invited to this week’s brew of High Tea, your dispatch of 🔥 internet culture served piping hot.
-This week: the step-chickens swoop in on the nest, we simp for Berghain on TikTok and Call Her Daddy has us crying for mom.
+This week: small business tok delivers the good$, Cameo comes correct and Miley pleads we don’t leave her on read.

 Drink up 🐸☕

 what we’ve been sipping on

 It’s been another wild week.
 While we all watched with baited breath as Congress and the White House try to reach a deal on the unemployment benefit (it’s August already 👀), Trump went ahead and signed the executive order to block all transactions with ByteDance, TikTok’s parent company, and Tencent’s WeChat.
 Did someone say MISPLACED PRIORITIES?
 Oh, that’s right – we did.
 As for those higher powers who continue to dismay us (30 million people are still without their $600 unemployment supplement that expired in July, no cap), we thought with this dispatch we’d highlight some of the entrepreneurial excellence we’ve seen on some of our favorite platforms that prove to our political naysayers: the hu$tle is alive and kicking (your 🍑).

 We will start by saying, we acknowledge TikTok has its flaws, but for small businesses during the pandemic, it’s been a lifesaver.
 Let’s start with the fyp algorithm, an enigma for many as the app burst onto the scene in 2018, but has since become the gen z holy grail for virality.
 Forget (fake) friends and #f4f; now users can expect to be served a stream of top-tier content instantaneously based on previous interactions: ta da *waves wand* TikTok’s recommendation engine at work.
 There’s no ‘one-size-fits-all’ page, the For You feed is meticulously curated for you, by you, down to every pouty-face and certified bop.
 Smart.